What does dressing modestly even mean?

 I have written other posts describing my experience of what I perceived during my upbringing.
 Perception is very different then from what was taught.
 Perception is picked up in the subtleties: ie: body language, passive aggressive remarks, or being a witness to gossip.

-The blog post that you are reading is written as an addition to another post titled:
+This blog post, that you are reading, is written as an addition to another post titled:

 3 Questions I Have Regarding My Body where I ask the question: